Artificial intelligence tools for information retrieval, research, and teaching

 Tools for Data Analysis

 A dedicated tool for analyzing information and data.
 Users can upload files and request various analyses, graphs, and statistical tests.
-With a paid account, users can choose the model to operate, updated to the advanced models of Claude and ChatGPT.
+With a paid account, users can choose the model to operate.

-Basic operations in the tool are free, while advanced work with multiple files and numerous queries requires paid packages.
+Basic operations in the tool are free (15 prompts per month), while advanced work with multiple files and numerous queries requires paid packages.
 A 50% discount is available for students and academics.

 Link: https://julius.ai/